To build a great company, you need to hire great people. As David Ogilvy said,

 First, enter the formula as below.

-After you press enter, it will load for a few seconds and the first email for the first LinkedIn URL will appear.
+After you press enter, it'll load for a few seconds and the first email for the first LinkedIn URL will appear.
 Then, drag the formula down to the last LinkedIn URL to get all the profile’s emails.
 If the particular profile’s email cannot be found, it will be shown as no data.

 Give Sapiengraph a try!
 Let's use Google CEO Sundar Pichai's LinkedIn Profile URL, for example: https://www.linkedin.com/in/sundarpichai/